6 elegant traditional living room ideas

 Traditional living room decor idea: mix patterned textiles and upholstery

 Don't be afraid to mix and match your patterns and fabrics in a traditional living room.
 Just make sure that they use time-tested motifs.
-Even if you don't recognise the names, you'll recognise these patterns.
+Even if you don't recognize the names, you'll recognize these patterns.
 Give 'fleur de lis' or 'damask' fabrics a quick google, and you'll see what we mean.
 You can also incorporate those motifs into your wallpaper.
 Keep it nice and neutral with stripes, or bring some the outdoors in with Botanical 03.
 All would look right at home in a traditionally styled living room.

 Traditional living room decor idea: add a splash of Chinoiserie

 Or, if you want to bring a little fancy into your home, why not incorporate the romance of Chinoiserie.
 Try adorning your space with beautiful blue and white Chinoiserie vases.
 Or you can go all out with wall-to-wall Chinoiserie wallpaper for a cool, calm and collected living room.
 If you don't want to cover your entire room, use this print in your fabrics.
 From cushions to upholstery (we love a Chinoiserie print armchair or ottoman), it is another timeless style that goes hand-in-hand with traditional decor.
 You could even transform your Chinoiserie wallpaper into panels and frame the design like art.